UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Switching gas providers is a simple online billing change that does not require a technician.

-Switching providers is much easier than most people think.
+Switching gas providers in Georgia is much easier than most people think.
 You do not need a technician to come to your house, and your pipes absolutely do not get dug up.
-It is purely an administrative billing change, and we recommend comparing rates online to find the best fit.
-Simply go to the provider’s website, enter your zip code, and select the plan that fits your household budget.
-During the sign-up process, you will provide your AGL account number (found directly on your current bill), and the new provider handles the entire switch seamlessly with Atlanta Gas Light.
+It is purely an administrative billing change.
+Simply go to the new provider’s website, enter your zip code, select your plan, and input your AGL account number during checkout.
+The new provider automatically handles the entire switch with Atlanta Gas Light behind the scenes.
 You’ve got this!

 Frequently Asked Questions About Georgia Natural Gas and Gas South